sriramster/openslate/docs/deployment.md

 docker compose up -d
 ```

 The first build compiles Rust (10–20 min on Apple Silicon, longer on Intel).
-Open **http://localhost:8080** — set your admin password on first visit.
+Open **http://localhost:8080** and set your admin password on first visit.

 ### Custom port